SteefanContractor/steefancontractor.github.io/content/slides/aceas-multiage-seaice-classification/index.md

   3. Generate synthetic samples by interpolating between the minority class and its neighbours
 - After SMOTE each class contains 3.18M rows
 - So we randomly undersampled and treated the number of samples in each class as a hyperparameter
-- More sophisticated undersampling techniques (Tomek, Edited Nearest Neighbours) did note prune the dataset enough
+- More sophisticated undersampling techniques (Tomek, Edited Nearest Neighbours) did not prune the dataset enough

 ---